Guide

 - Robots output.

-Contributor sites inherit indexing defaults from the master platform unless their plan explicitly allows overrides.
+Contributor sites inherit indexing defaults from the master platform unless their plan allows indexing override controls.

 Media Pipeline

-DesertCMS treats every upload as a private source asset first.
+Every upload starts as a private source asset.

 | Asset type | Private source | Public output |